Egyptian actor Mahmoud Yassin dies at age 79

 His famous roles included films like “Where Is My Mind” with Soad Hosni, “We Do Not Sow Thorns” with Shadia, and “Mouths and Rabbits” with Faten Hamama.
 He also starred in a handful of TV dramas.

-In the 21st century, he appeared in the 2007 action film of “The Island,” and the 2012 comedy “Grandpa, My Darling.”
+In the past two decades, he appeared in the 2007 action film “The Island,” and the 2012 comedy “Grandpa, My Darling.”
 He was also an Ambassador Against Hunger for the U.N.
 World Food Program, visiting war-torn areas like Sudan’s Darfur region.

 Yassin is survived by his wife, the actress Shahira, their daughter Rania and son Amr.